zhuxudong/manual/zh-cn/resource/custom-material.md

 const target = blendState.targetBlendState;

 // src 混合因子为（As，As，As，As）
-target.sourceColorBlendFactor = target.sourceAlphaBlendFactor =BlendFactor.SrcAlpha;
+target.sourceColorBlendFactor = target.sourceAlphaBlendFactor =BlendFactor.SourceColor;
 // dst 混合因子为（1 - As，1 - As，1 - As，1 - As）。
-target.destinationColorBlendFactor = target.destinationAlphaBlendFactor = BlendFactor.OneMinusSrcAlpha;
+target.destinationColorBlendFactor = target.destinationAlphaBlendFactor = BlendFactor.OneMinusSourceAlpha;
 // 操作方式为 src + dst  */
 target.colorBlendOperation = target.alphaBlendOperation = BlendOperation.Add;